vapor-ware/synse-docs/docs/server/api.v3.md

 - the `event` is the corresponding response event for the given request type
 - the `data` contains the JSON data defined in the *Response Data* section

-The table, above, also lists the response event corresponding to the given request event.
-A consolidated table of all request-response event mappings follows.
-Note that all requests can have an error response.
+A table of all request-response event mappings follows.
+Note that all requests may have an error response.

 | Request | Response |
 | :------ | :------- |